danielharrell/does_music_move/does_music_move.md

-so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving to be *contained* in the world, or mere parts of that totality.
+so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving to be *contained* in the world, mere parts of that totality.

-But there is good reason to suspect something close to illusory even about our inhabitance of the world.
+But there is good reason, as it turns out, to suspect something close to illusory even about our inhabitance of the world.
 And it explains why a question like "Are we dreaming right now?" has been